 - Avoid emojis if they just make noise or complicated jokes.

 - Avoid adding stuff because it might be meaningful or funny, but you do not know exactly how.

 Do not hope the reader will figure out what you haven’t thought through.
 You are not going to turn a John Johnson into a James Joyce by accident.
 Avoid vagueness and ambiguity.

 Enjoying infinite poetic depth in ambiguity is a sophisticated pleasure that has its place in thought through poetry and high literature.
 Regular texts work differently.

 The general message of emoji is: “Don’t take this too seriously, don’t read too much into it, I’m kind of joking.”
 Sometimes, that’s exactly what you want.
-Do you want to communicate that you’re easy going and fun every time you write a headline or a list item?
+Do you want to communicate that you’re easygoing and fun every time you write a headline or a list item?
 On a business report?
 On a scientific paper?
-On health related matters?
-Maybe emoji is not always improving your message.
+On health-related matters?
+Maybe an emoji does not always improve your message.
 Sometimes it’s just goofy.
 You devalue your words if you make grimaces every time you say something.

 Finding verbal clarity on a subject of which one had only vague feelings, seeing clearly expressed what was only in the back of one’s mind, is one of the chief pleasures of reading good writing.
 We read to find clarity with the help of someone else, not to help others to decide what to say.
 Communicating clearly is hard work.